 Day 12: Cancun

-Finally, after almost 36 hours total of being inside of a bus, you’ll be arriving at Cancun.
-Contrary to popular perception, there are actually a few Mayan sites found within the city itself, although they are quite lacking on the wow factor.
+Finally, after almost 36 hours total of being inside a bus, you’ll be arriving at Cancun.
+Contrary to popular perception, there are a few Mayan sites found within the city itself, although they are quite lacking on the wow factor.

 Still, you could visit the small but very well-built Mayan Museum found in the “Zona Hotelera”.
 So yes, drink that Margarita next to the pristine blue ocean, you just survived the Ultimate Mexican Roadtrip and yes, you earned it!

 Have you ever taken a crazy itinerary such as this one?
 Would you like to?
 What’s your favorite Mexican archeological site?
 Share your thoughts and let me know what you think!